-This study reports an increase in implantation rates with the use of laser acupuncture however the overall pregnancy rates for laser or needle acupuncture were not significantly different to control groups.
+This study reports an increase in implantation rates with the use of laser acupuncture applied on the day of embryo transfer however the overall pregnancy rates for laser or needle acupuncture were not significantly different to control groups.
 The control groups in this trial had a high clinical pregnancy rate ie over 50%.

 Design: Prospect randomized double blind and placebo controlled.

 Materials and Methods: On the day of transfer, participants were randomly assigned to a study group; needle acupuncture (AC), laser acupuncture (LZ AC), sham laser acupuncture (LZ sham), relaxation (RX), or no treatment (NT).
 The AC and LZ AC puncture groups were considered treatment groups, the RX controls for the additional rest before and after transfer, and NT is the non-intervention group.
 Most significantly, the LZ Sham group provided an important control group.
 The laser acupuncture device was randomly preprogrammed per case to either fire (and provide LZ AC) or to not fire and thus provide a true double blind control group (LZ sham).
 It was not possible for the patient or acupuncturist to know if the laser fired.
 No contact oocurs with the patient in laser acupuncture so there is no acupressure effect or contact with the wrong meridians.
 All treatments were administered for 25 minutes before and after embryo transfer.
 Outcomes were compared by Chi-square and multiple logistic regression analysis to control for the potential confounders including female age, embryo quality, and day of transfer (Table 1).